News & Events

 When:

-In our upcoming public lecture on August 22, 2024, NLSIU will host a book discussion with Prof. A. R. Venkatachalapathy, Professor at the Madras Institute of Development Studies, Chennai.
+In our upcoming public lecture on August 28, 2024, NLSIU will host a book discussion with Prof. A. R. Venkatachalapathy, Professor at the Madras Institute of Development Studies, Chennai.
 The discussion is on his book titled ‘Swadeshi Steam: V.O.
 Chidambaram Pillai and the Battle against the British Maritime Empire’.
+NLS faculty member Dr. Samyak Ghosh will be the discussant.

 About the Speaker